-Her teaching specialties include human osteology and the anthropology of death and mortuary practices.
-She is passionate about helping students think critically about the role of science and culture in forensic settings and archaeological contexts.
-Her teaching experience includes both traditional lecture based courses, hands-on laboratory instruction, and training students in field excavation.
+Dr. Jones’ teaching specialties include human osteology and the anthropology of death and mortuary practices.
+She is passionate about helping students think critically about the role of science in archaeological contexts as well as forensic settings.
+Her teaching experience includes traditional lecture-based courses, online teaching, hands-on laboratory instruction, and training students in field excavation.

 - SOCA 105 Introduction to Anthropology

 - SOCA 393A Introduction to Human Osteology

 - SOCA 393B Archaeology of Greece and Rome